nflsilva/YANE/README.md

 # YANE - Yet Another Nes Emulator

 My implementation of a NES Emulator, using the most basic of interpretation methods.
-The project is still in development using the CodeLite IDE.